-Obviously, you are not getting Ronnie Coleman’s back from doing pull-ups alone.
-His back was built with a variety of heavy exercises and large cocktails of anabolics, growth hormone and insulin.
+Obviously, you are not getting Ronnie Coleman’s back development by doing pull-ups alone.
+His back became a reality thanks to a variety of heavy exercises and large cocktails of anabolics, growth hormone, and insulin.
 If you are a natural bodybuilder, you would be lucky to have a back as big as Ronnie Coleman’s left lat.

-People need to understand that main factor for muscle growth isn’t exercising.
-The real muscle builder are hormones.
-Most of the time males would be bigger than females without even training.
-That’s because males have much more testosterone than ladies do.
+People need to understand that the main factor behind muscle growth isn’t exercising.
+The real muscle builders are the hormones swimming in your body.
+Males are bigger and stronger than females without training because we have more testosterone.

-When we talk in the context of natural bodybuilding a big back would be considered the back of someone like Frank Medrano.
-Quite frankly, this is good enough for most people.
-You may not know it yet, but if you have similar to Medrano’s physique you will be admired by both sexes.
+In the context of natural bodybuilding, the back of someone like Frank Medrano good be considered big.
+Honestly, this is good enough for most people.
+You may not know it yet, but if you have a physique similar to Medrano’s, people will envy you.

-In the video below you can see a man doing all kinds of pull-up variation some of which extremely difficult.
-Notice that he isn’t very big despite obviously having high strength levels.
-Similar back is what you can expect from a pull-up heavy back routine, if you’re a natural.
+In the video above, you can see a man doing many difficult pull-up variations.
+Notice that he isn’t very big despite having a lot of strength.
+A similar back is what you can expect from a pull-up heavy back routine.

-Pull-ups can help you build a wide back.
-One of the best exercises for achieving a wide back are close grip pull-ups.
+One of the best exercises for achieving a wide back is the close grip pull-up.
 Contrary to popular belief, close grip pull-ups do more for your width than wide grip pull-ups.
-The range of motion is longer and it’s easier to activate the lats with a close grip.
-Back in the day Dorian Yates used to swear by the same principle – close grip pulldowns and pull-ups do more for lats than wide grip stuff.
+The range of motion is longer, and it’s easier to activate the lats with a close grip.

 Related article: The Most Complete Pull-up Tutorial On The Internet

-In order to develop a balanced back, you need to do some horizontal pulling as well.
+A balanced back will require some horizontal pulling.
 The goal is to target the rhomboids, the teres major, the middle traps and the rear deltoids.
-Pull-ups do that but not as good as exercises like wide grip rows for example.
-That’s why there are a lot of people with wide backs but with lacking detail.
-It’s because very few actually put emphasis on the upper back.
-It’s all about width when it comes to the back.
+Pull-ups do that but not as well as exercises like wide grip rows for example.

-Whether you want it or not, at some point doing pull-ups will become too easy, and all you’ll be training for will be endurance.
-This is the time when in order to keep getting stronger you will need to either add resistance or do more advanced gymnastic exercises such as the front lever or the sternum pull-up.
+Eventually, pull-ups will become too easy, and all you’ll be training mainly your endurance.
+To keep getting stronger and render your workouts more efficient, you will need to add resistance or perform more advanced pulling exercises such as the sternum pull-up.